Drago Žiljak

-Drago Žiljak (born 14 January 1960 in Rijeka) is a former Croatian handball player and coach.
+Drago Žiljak (born 14 January 1960) is a former Croatian handball player and coach.

 He is currently the head coach of women's side ŽRK Zamet.

 Playing career

 Žiljak started playing handball in 1974 when he was picked by coach Vjekoslav Sardelić to play for the U-14 team of RK Zamet at the Croatian U-14 Championship.
 Zamet won the championship.
 He opted to play for then First League side RK Kvarner.